Properties Quick Reference

 panl.form.query.respondto

-The default query URL parameter that the Panl server will use to generate the text or phrase query to send through to the Solr search server.
+The default query URL parameter that the Panl server will respond to that will then generate the text or phrase query to send through to the Solr search server.
+This is also used for the Specific Solr Search Field parameters.

 Scope